ThibaultRoyet/Docker-Python-Deep-Learning-GPU/README.md

 Using docker-compose you can avoid the very long command line to start your container and its easy to modify!
 Don't hesitate to add a ton of library like Pytorch, OpenCV, The dockerfile is very short and easy to modify on purpose! :)

-Finaly you might want to check the docker-compose.yml for different purpose:
+Finaly you might want to check the docker-compose.yml for different purposes:
 - If you want or don't want to use your nvidia GPU, check the runtime section
 - If you want to add a shared volume (between you conputer and the container, Very usefull!)
 - If you want to have a fixed value for you jupyter token that you need everytime you start the jupyter